Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/07-Authentication-Sessions-vs-JWT/README.md

 ## After Class

-Read through the requirements, and begin brainstorming ideas for your  [Custom Authenticated API Project](../Projects/02-Custom-API-Project.md).
+Read through the requirements, and begin brainstorming ideas for your  [Custom API Project](../Projects/02-Custom-API-Project.md).

 ## Additional Resources